freeCodeCamp/freeCodeCamp/README.md

 want to scrape 3 different websites for some data and render the results in a template after all 3 websites have been scraped.
 - Need to find a specific object inside an Array?
-Use [_.findWhere](http://underscorejs.org/#findWhere) function from Underscore.js.
+Use [_.findWhere](http://underscorejs.org/#findWhere) function from Underscore.js (or Lodash).
 For example, this is how you would retrieve a Twitter token from database: `var token = _.findWhere(req.user.tokens, { kind: 'twitter' });`, where 1st parameter is an array, and a 2nd parameter is an object to search for.